Mexican Street Corn (Elotes)

 *This post may contain affiliate links, meaning Feast + West may receive commissions for purchases made through those links — at no cost to you.
 All opinions are our own.
 Please read our full disclosure for more information.

-I first fell in love with Mexican street corn at a restaurant in Raleigh.
-I have to have it any time I see it on a menu, whether at a food truck or at a sit-down place, and I love to make it at home during the summer with fresh corn.
-With summer dwindling out over the next few weeks, this Grilled Mexican corn on the cob is the perfect companion for a late season al fresco supper.
+I first fell in love with Mexican street corn at a restaurant in my college town.
+Now I have to have it any time I see it on a menu, whether at a food truck or at a sit-down place.
+I bet it’s even better in Mexico, where you can order this traditional street food from food cart vendors.

 Grilled Mexican corn on the cob topped with cheese, spices, and herbs sits enticingly on a wooden board, while a plate of plain corn and fresh cilantro leaves rests nearby.